gardener/cert-management/README.md

 ```

 The annotation `cert.gardener.cloud/commonname` is optional.
 If not specified, the first name of the annotation
-`dns.gardener.cloud/dnsnames` is used as common name.
+`dns.gardener.cloud/dnsnames` is used as common name if it does not exceed 64 characters.
 It is useful to specify it explicitly, if no `DNSEntry`
 should be created for the common name by the dns-controller-manager.
 A typical use case is if the common name (limited to 64 characters) is set only to
 deal with real domain names specified with `dns.gardener.cloud/dnsnames` which are longer than 64 characters.